 - Compete with and against German academy players in the official German youth league system (with promotion and relegation opportunities)

-- Experience the passion for soccer, soccer is the #1 Sport in Germany!
+- Experience the passion for soccer!
+Soccer is the #1 Sport in Germany and Europe!

 - Full immersion in a new culture

-- Meet new friends and build a Network that prepares for the future (college recruiting, jobs, …)
+- Meet new friends and build a network for the future (for college, jobs, rtc.)

-- Memories that make you stand out and will last forever
+- Once-in-a-lifetime experience that will make you stand out

-- The academy is looking to select 15 players for the 2020/21 season!
+- The academy is looking to select 9 players for the 2022/23 season!
+How to qualify:

 - Get scouted in showcase tournaments or league games by WARUBI staff.
 You can request a review by contacting us before